rhoneyager/libicedb/pages/mydoc/mydoc_install_dir_structure.md

 - The "include" directory contains all header files used for C and C++ development.
 - The "lib" directory contains libraries, along with any linker-dependent modules needed to link your code to icedb.
+- The "libexec" directory contains plugins.
+On certain platforms, such as Ubuntu, this directory is instead located under "lib".
 - The "share" directory contains examples, documentation and configuration files.

 ## The "bin" directory